 Abagrotis pulchrata (Blackmore, 1925)

 Abagrotis pulchrata is a very attractive species from forests in the western part of our area.
 It was called the "gem" of Abagrotis by Lafontaine (1998) because of its beauty and rarity.
-This medium-sized species (FW length 14 - 17 mm) appears to be nearly rainbow-colored because of the pattern of light gray and dark orange markings against a dark purplish red ground color.
-The ground color of the forewing is suffused with dark and light gray and orange scales producing a mottled greenish hue to the basal and terminal wing, a darker median area, and a wine red area between the postmedial and subterminal lines.
+This medium-sized species (FW length 14 - 17 mm) appears to be nearly rainbow-colored because of the pattern of light gray and dark orange markings against a dark purplish-red ground color.
+The ground color of the forewing is suffused with dark to light gray and orange scales producing a mottled greenish hue to the basal and terminal forewing, a darker median area, and a wine red area between the postmedial and subterminal lines.
 The dark gray basal, antemedial, and postmedial lines are filled with light gray.
 The antemedial line is slightly uneven and is oriented obliquely from near the base at the costa toward the anal angle posteriorly.
 The postmedial line has a dentate inner component.
 The subterminal line is even and pale.
 The small orbicular and reniform spots are black with orange filling.
 The hindwing is dark gray with a pale reddish fringe.
 The head and thorax match the dark red portions of the forewing.
 The male antenna is filiform.

 This multicolored "gem" cannot be confused with any other species in our western forests.